szz-dvl/images/README.md

 We are able to convert and resize images, but sharp can do a lot more than that.
 To expose sharp functionalities we will use the query string in our URL.
 The format of the query string follows the pattern of the sharp parameters for each method, as an instance:

 ```
-/150x150/file.png?modulate.hue=80 => file.jpg with a width and height of 150px using the default resize options converted to PNG format and with a modulate operation of 80 degrees applied.
+/150x150/file.png?modulate.hue=80 => file.jpg with a width and height of 150px using the default resize options converted to PNG format and with a modulate operation of 80 degrees on hue applied.
 ```

 Main function parameters expects no dot in the query parameter, as an instance a rotation of 90 degrees may be expressed as: